Download CV: PDF

 Professor Freeman is married to the sociologist Annette Lareau of the University of Pennsylvania.
 They have a daughter, Rachel, son-in-law Miguel, three granddaughters, Cristina, Noelia and Sara, and a grandson, Sammy, all living in Seville, Spain.
 They also have a son, Dillon, who is autistic and lives near them in a supervised home near Philadelphia.

-Freeman has been a regular contributor to The New York Review of Books since 2010.
-He sang as a baritone with the Philadelphia Singers Chorale and in that capacity he performed with the Philadelphia Orchestra in several concerts each year from 2009 to 2015.
+Freeman was a regular contributor to The New York Review of Books from 2010 until recently.
+He sings baritone and sang with the Philadelphia Singers Chorale from 2009 to 2015 in performance with the Philadelphia Orchestra in numerous concerts each year.
 He was elected to the American Academy of Arts and Sciences in 2017.